thuSkywalker/Devguide/book/starting-building.md

 When the px4 prompt is shown, run:
 ```
-px4> muorb start
+muorb start
 ```
 That will start the PX4 modules running on the DSP.
+The "muorb start" command should be added to the startup script for the apps processor (Krait) mainapp.

 </aside>